-The squares on these pages describe the impact of the pandemic on nine students at the Wakefield High School in Arlington Virginia.
+The blocks in this quilt describe the impact of the pandemic on nine students at the Wakefield High School in Arlington Virginia.
 All nine are members of the Girl Up chapter at Wakefield.

 The project began in late 2019, when we put the Wakefield students in touch with the girls in Zimbabwe who are making Clean Girl soap under the direction of our partner in Zimbabwe, Women Advocacy Project.
 The Girl Up coordinator at the time, Claire Brophy, made a short video about Wakefield which she shared with Evelyn Sachiti, who heads the soap-making team in Chitungwiza, Harare.
 After visiting Zimbabwe in late 2019 we made a second video about Evelyn and her team.
 Evelyn and Claire became close friends and exchanged emails.

 Our hope had been that this would lead to active collaboration and the Wakefield students even expressed interest in making their own Clean Girl soap in the US, with profits going to the girls in Zimbabwe.
 We had a soap trainer lined up.
 Then the pandemic broke.
 Instead of giving up the two groups decided to use embroidery to describe their experience of COVID-19.
 The Zimbabwe girls completed their squares in the fall.

 We also commissioned squares from women who lost their fathers during the conflict in Nepal and have turned stitching into a fine art.